 Everlance is free on iOS and Android, but offers premium services for $5/month (if paid annually), or $8/month (if paid monthly).
 With the premium service you get unlimited automatic trips (only 30 trips are included with the free software, and from there they must be entered manually).
 You also get advanced reporting options and automatic classification.

-If your main goal in tracking mileage is easier tax return filing, Hurdlr was built with with this purpose in mind.
-Not only does it auto-track mileage and expenses, it offers real-time views of earnings and potential tax deductions.
+If your main goal in tracking mileage is easier tax return filing, Hurdlr was built with this purpose in mind.
+Not only does it auto-track mileage and expenses, but it also offers real-time views of earnings and potential tax deductions.

 It enables you to always know what taxes you owe, and when you owe them, offering peace of mind about finances with little mental effort, so you can focus on other things, like offering the best Uber or Lyft ride to customers.